-- Applications are able to seek assistance prior to finalising their application, however the assessment process is to occur based on the information provided and therefore be sufficient and concise. - Council reserves the right to request copies of quotes of audited financial information. - It may be appropriate to redirect applicants to more appropriate sources of funding prior to considering the project funding application. - Successful applications are to sign a grant agreement which details any relevant conditions necessary to minimise the risk, meet Shire protocols, and/or maximise and safeguard the project outcomes.
-Conditions are also the include the need to acknowledge the Shire's funding and submit an acquittal form within three months of the project/s completion along with photographic and promotional evidence.
+- Applications are able to seek assistance prior to finalising their application, however the assessment process is to occur based on the information provided and therefore be sufficient and concise. - Council reserves the right to request copies of quotes of audited financial information. - It may be appropriate to redirect applicants to more appropriate sources of funding prior to considering the project funding application. - Successful applicants are to sign a grant agreement which details any relevant conditions necessary to minimise the risk, meet Shire protocols, and/or maximise and safeguard the project outcomes.
+Conditions are also to include the need to acknowledge the Shire's funding and submit an acquittal form within three months of the project/s completion along with photographic and promotional evidence.

+Responsible Officer Coordinator Community and Economic Development

+History Adopted 15 December 2015 (Resolution 129/15)

+Amended 16 December 2021 (Resolution 139/21)

+Amended 23 March 2023 (Resolution 25/23)

+Delegation

+Relevant Legislation

-Responsible Officer Coordinator Community and Economic Development History Adopted 15 December 2015 (Resolution 129/15) Amended 16 December 2021 (Resolution 139/21) Delegation Relevant Legislation Related Documentation Forms & Templates : Community Grant Program Application Form
+Related Documentation Forms & Templates : Community Grant Program Application Form